-When scheduling changes rapidly there has to be a way to quickly disseminate the new schedule, and digital signs offer a broader spectrum of information types than traditional methods.
+When scheduling changes rapidly there has to be a way to quickly disseminate the new schedule, and digital signages and signs offer a broader spectrum of information types than traditional methods.
 It’s also much more accessible and ‘far less intrusive than voice-overhead announcements,’ Dr. Spetter says.
 ‘I don’t think you can operate without some form of digital signage.’

 Rise Vision allows Dr. Spetter to easily match Edison High School's color accents, keeping a consistent look and feel throughout campus.